asbjornh/view-models/docs/javascript-react.md

 ## Invalid propTypes

-Some propTypes are ambiguous and cannot be used for view model generation.
+Some propTypes can't be converted to C#/TypeScript/Kotling, because they are ambiguous or can't be represented in all the supported output languages.

 **PropTypes.object**

-A type of `object` carries very little information and is not considered valid by the parser. `object` should be replaced with `shape` / `exact` / `objectOf` or be explicitly ignored using `viewModelMeta` (see below).
+Instead of `PropTypes.object`, use `shape` / `exact` / `objectOf` or explicitly ignore the prop using `viewModelMeta` (see below).
 Using the propTypes of another component is usually the best choice when passing props to child components:

 ```jsx
 const Component = ({ link }) => <Link {...link} />;